Scaramir/orgaSeg/README.md

 ## Acknowledgements
 We adjusted and tested the pipeline on a very specific dataset of microscopy images of organoids with QuPath-annotations from @tum [Technische Universität München: Friederike Ebner,  Krzysztof Flisikowski, Qixia Chan, Theresa Pauli and Wei Liang (Corresponding Person)].
 Thank you for providing this dataset!
 Therefore, the preprocessing steps are adjusted to these images (4032x3040 px).
-This project started as an Applied Deep Learning Seminar @Freie Universität Berlin.
+This project sprouted from the seminar "Deep Learning for biomedical applications" of Prof. Dr. rer. nat.
+Vitaly Belik @Freie Universität Berlin.